Eimert/garageman/README.md

 ## Getting started
 - `git clone` this project, import into IDE, let maven install all the dependencies.
+- Ask Eimert for the db connection string, and configure it in the JVM_OPTS.
+- Make sure the application has [status "UP"](http://localhost:8080/actuator/health).

+Optional:
+- Provide your google e-mail address to Eimert to get access to the [MongoDB cloud console](https://cloud.mongodb.com).
 - Install mongodb client for your OS.
 - Connect to the db console: `mongo "mongodb+srv://cluster0.ofdij.azure.mongodb.net/garageman" --username dbUser`.
-'garageman' Is the db name.
-Insert password.
+Where 'garageman' is the db name.
+Ask Eimert for the password.